 Why Choose bci for Your Unconscious Bias Training

 Our unconscious bias training is the backbone of our work at bci.
 We have now delivered thousands of keynotes and workshops touching on how to interrupt unconscious biases in the workplace.
 Based on our expertise, we are able to quickly assess your teams’ knowledge base and tailor our training to meet your organization’s needs.
 We focus on providing leaders and their teams with a shared language and understanding of how bias has a profound impact in work environments.
 In our sessions, we focus on:

 Highlighting the neuroscience of bias, drawing on leading scientific research and data in this area

 Naming Specific Biases

 Identifying specific forms and examples of bias that manifest within organizations and team interactions

-Understanding how bias has an adverse effect on women and diverse professionals, in order to increase buy-in
+Understanding how bias has an adverse effect on professionals from equity-seeking communities, in order to increase buy-in

 Providing practical, concrete tools and strategies for addressing biases at the individual and organizational level